-The guided tour of Southern Illi-

-If membership has its privileges, treats that will allow time for Society ing to members to socialize between the two www.sangamonhistory.org or by call-Society members will get an ex- tour groups.
+clusive look at one of the county's tour, you'll be getting a first-hand look made by Friday, October 12.
+Last-"jewel-box" museums on Tuesday, at what is a remarkable record of the minute walk-ins cannot be accommo-October 16, one that's not ordinarily history of healing in the Mississippi dated. open to the public.
+The guided tour of Southern Illinois University School of Medicine's vided into two groups keyed to on-line entrance on the north side of the build-Pearson Medical Museum in Spring- and phone registration.
+Although the ing, near the flagpole.
+Free parking is field, will include an on-going recep- event is free, pre-registration is re- available adjacent to the site. tion in the Dean's Lobby with seasonal quired and can be made on-line by go- If membership has its privileges, treats that will allow time for Society ing to members to socialize between the two www.sangamonhistory.org or by call-Society members will get an ex- tour groups.
 And when you go on the ing 525-1961.
-Reservations must be clusive look at one of the county's tour, you'll be getting a first-hand look made by Friday, October 12.
-Last-"jewel-box" museums on Tuesday, at what is a remarkable record of the minute walk-ins cannot be accommo-October 16, one that's not ordinarily history of healing in the Mississippi dated.
-River Basin.

-nois University School of Medicine's vided into two groups keyed to on-line entrance on the north side of the build-Pearson Medical Museum in Spring- and phone registration.
-Although the ing, near the flagpole.
-Free parking is field, will include an on-going recep- event is free, pre-registration is re- available adjacent to the site. tion in the Dean's Lobby with seasonal quired and can be made on-line by go-

-Society's
+Reservations must be River Basin. the Society's website.

 The museum is located at 801 Tours will begin at 5:30 p.m., di- North Rutledge Street.
 Please use the

 (Continued on page 6)

 INSIDE

-New Date for November Meeting 6
+New Date for November Meeting6

-Society Aids Jenkins Marker Effort
+Society Aids Jenkins Marker Effort3

-Broadwell Tavern Gets A Balcony 3
+Broadwell Tavern Gets A Balcony3

 Sangamon History Through the Arts A Hit.
 Pages, 4-5